View programs

 ENTRANCE AWARD AVAILABLE

-If you have an interest in changing human behaviour and a desire to help others improve their quality of life, then this interdisciplinary program is for you.
-Develop the in-demand skills of implementing Applied Behaviour Analysis to support individuals with developmental issues or disabilities, including Autism Spectrum Disorder, acquired brain injury, addiction or dementia.
+If you have an interest in understanding human behaviour and a desire to help others improve their quality of life, then this program is for you.
+In Durham College’s Behavioural Science program, you will develop the in-demand skills of using Applied Behaviour Analysis (ABA) to help individuals with developmental disabilities, including Autism Spectrum Disorder, acquired brain injuries, dementia, and other challenges.
+Applied Behaviour Analysis (ABA) is a scientifically validated approach that is widely used with patients in these populations.

 OR